KlaudiaBrzywcy/MoviesApp/README.md

 # Movies-App

-## App that uses IMDb Api to Search movies and show actual list of Top IMDb 250 movies.
+## The App uses the IMDb Api to Search movies and show actual list of Top IMDb 250 movies.
 I also implemented Three.js element to make the home page more interesting.

 ## Tech